RuanCosta-Jitterbit/webappsnap/README.md

 : Default pre-page load wait time in milliseconds.
 For slow networks or instances, increase this time but be prepared for a complete set of snaps (with `--full`) to take around an hour.

 `pause`
-: A short wait time in milliseconds, to allow the UI to settle before snapping items such as drop-down menus and mouse-over tooltips.
+: A shorter wait time in milliseconds, to allow the UI to settle before snapping items such as drop-down menus, mouse-over tooltips, or to complete the loading of data in panel components (such as System Summary in Node Summary dashboard).
+Default: 6000.

 #### Dashboard definitions: `dashboards.json`